mastanca/webtask-workshop/modules/hello-editor.md

 ## Write Logs

 - Check the tick box in the logs viewer labed `autoscroll`.
-- Modify the code to write the `data` to the console using `console.log`.
+- Modify the code to write the `query` to the console using `console.log`.
 - Click on the `save` button which will save your code changes.
 - Click on the Gear icon in the upper right hand corner of the runner.
 - Click `Run`.